-“It was really exciting, because we’re all sci-fi nuts,” says young actress, Teagan Croft, of scoring a major role in the Australian science fiction film, SFv1: The Osiris Child.
+“It was really exciting, because we’re all sci-fi nuts,” says young actress, Teagan Croft, of scoring a major role in the Australian science fiction film, The Osiris Child: Science Fiction Volume One.
 “We like Doctor Who, and fantasy.
 Star Wars is great, The Lord Of The Rings, perfect.
 We’re pretty much nerds in my house.
 For Father’s Day, I got my Dad an encyclopedia of Marvel superheroes.
 He’s a nerd all round.”

 This cozy, mutual nerds father-daughter relationship is far different from the one that Teagan Croft shares onscreen with her movie dad, played by Daniel MacPherson.
 “It was a bit of an awkward relationship on set,” reveals the actress, who makes her big screen debut.
 But don’t worry: it wasn’t because the one-time Neighbours star and Dancing With The Stars host wasn’t a nice guy, but rather because the film’s director, Shane Abbess (the mastermind behind the low budget Aussie sci-fi wonders, Gabriel and Infini), is famed for stoking up an air of intensity and emotional authenticity on his sets.
 “It was a bit of a method acting set, where we had to react to the characters even off camera,” Croft says.
 “I could kind of be like, half my character and half Teagan, but mostly you’d try and stay in the zone, the whole time.”